Nemo64/replicator/README.md

 and not a completely new way how to interact with data, like most databases.
 That way, this project can profit off of decades of persistence experience.

+At best, look into the [examples/](examples) folder to get an idea on how it works.

 ## Why?

 What most **databases** (in general) do is: